mariadenny/frontend_basics/README.md

 # frontend_basics
-This is a repository to track my journey on web development.
+This is a repository to track my journey on web development.<br>
 Author-Maria Denny